 4. If there are fingerprint marks on the CD surface, dip a soft cloth in rubbing alcohol or water and gently wipe the surface.

 If you still experience poor playback, make a note of what type of playback error you experienced and where on the disc it occurred (supplying the timecode info from your DVD player display is best) and contact ro*co films by phone or email.
-In most cases we will immediately replace the title free-of-charge or offer a refund if the customer so desires.
+In most cases we will immediately replace the title free-of-charge.